 - Always hand over literature during or after your interaction with a voter.
 Hand it over in person.
 Do not leave it in their mailbox.

 - If a police officer asks you to stop canvassing, explain the nature of your job politely.
-Local police may not be aware of the laws that let you canvass even in “no soliciting” neighborhoods.
+Local police may not be aware of the laws that let you canvass for votes even in “no soliciting” neighborhoods.
 If they insist you stop or warn you of arrest or detention, it’s best to leave the area.
 Inform your campaign manager immediately.

 Political leaflet rules